KernelTuner/kernel_launcher/_sources/examples/registry.rst.txt

 ..
 The kernel registry essentially acts like a global cache of compiled kernels.

 In the previous example, we saw how to use wisdom files by creating a ``WisdomKernel`` object.
-This object will compile the kernel code on the first call and the keep the kernel loaded as long as the object exists.
+This object will compile the kernel code on the first call and then keep the kernel loaded as long as the object exists.
 Typically, one would define the ``WisdomKernel`` object as part of a class or as a global variable.

 However, in certain scenarios, it is inconvenient or impractical to store ``WisdomKernel`` objects.
-In these cases, it is possible to use the ``KernelRegistry``, that essentially acts like a global table of compiled kernel instances.
+In these cases, it is possible to use the ``KernelRegistry`` that essentially acts like a global table of compiled kernel instances.

 Source code